 \section{Conclusion}

 In this paper, we propose a novel hybrid transformer called ASF-former.
-It adopts Split Parallelism, which splits channels into half for two-path inputs, and introduces the novel HMCB that complements the attention as well as the Adaptive Fusion for feature merging.
-We experimentally verify the three mechanisms together demonstrate a good balance of efficacy and efficiency, and achieve SOTA results.
+It adopts Split Parallelism, which splits channels into half for two-path inputs.
+It introduces the novel HMCB that complements the attention and the Adaptive Fusion for feature merging.
+We experimentally verified that the three mechanisms could a good balance of efficacy and efficiency and achieve SOTA results.
 We also validate that the role of local/global information varies with respect to visual categories and network depth.
-To achieve the upper bound of the ASF-former, we plan to extend it with larger resolution (e.g., 384) and larger-scale pre-trained datasets (e.g., ImageNet-21k) in the future.
+Besides, this hybrid design also achieves promising results on downstream tasks, including object detection and segmentation.